Online Donations

 40 Days of Prayer

+The Pledge Form for 2026 is available now.
 The online pledge form shows all of the St. Paul's funds that currently accept pledges: General Fund, Improvement Fund, Hunger Ministry, and Technology Advancement Fund.
 Please fill in only those that apply to your designated giving plans.
-If you prefer to use a paper form, these are available in the Narthex and church office.
+If you prefer to use a paper form, these will be available in the Narthex and church office beginning October 12.

 For pledge questions or to make changes to your pledge amounts, please contact Erin Steele, Director of Communications & Administration, at stpaulsunited@stpaulsk.org.